Long-wave equation for a confined ferrofluid interface: Periodic interfacial waves as dissipative solitons: Introduction

 Ferrofluids (also known as ``magnetic fluids'' \cite{S74,R87}), on the other hand, are colloidal suspensions of nanometer-sized magnetic particles dispersed in a nonmagnetic carrier fluid.
 These fluids are typically Newtonian but respond to applied magnetic fields, which is of particular interest in the present work.
 The linear theory of the Kelvin--Helmholtz instability for unconfined ferrofluids was developed by Rosensweig~\cite{R13_Ferrohydrodynamics}, which revealed how the strength of the applied magnetic field (on top of the velocity difference and viscosity contrast between the fluid) enters the threshold for instability.
 Miranda and Widom~\cite{MW00} extended this result to a parallel ferrofluid flow in a vertical Hele-Shaw cells under an external non-tilted magnetic field and deduced that the magnetic field does not affect the propagation speed of waves.
 Using a perturbative weakly nonlinear analysis, Lira and Miranda~\cite{LM12} further extended the latter analysis by adopting an in-plane tilted applied magnetic field, showing that the wave speed speed is sensitive to the angle.
 Such a field was shown to generate nonlinear traveling surface waves between a ferrofluid and an inviscid fluid (such as air).
 Jackson and Miranda~\cite{JM07} introduced a ``crossed'' magnetic field (with perpendicular and azimuthal components) to influence the mode selection for a ferrofluid drop confined in a horizontal Hele-Shaw cell.
+Beyond Hele-Shaw configurations, Seric \textit{et al.}~\cite{SAK14} derived a long-wave equation to model dewetting of a two-dimensional thin film resulting from the interaction between a uniform applied magnetic field and disjoining pressure.
 More recently, Yu and Christov \cite{YC21} conducted fully nonlinear simulations, using a vortex sheet Lagrangian method, of ferrofluid droplets in a horizontal Hele-Shaw cell.
 They showed that nonlinear periodic waves can be generated on the ferrofluid interface by tuning an external magnetic field's orientation.
 In their analysis, the nonlinear wave propagation speed was well predicted by perturbation theory, showing that the magnetic field can set the wave speed and induce rotation of the droplet.
-Despite the recent work and interest on how tilted magnetic fields generate nonlinear waves on ferrofluid interfaces, a model long-wave equation to describe these phenomena is still lacking.
+Despite the recent work and interest on how tilted magnetic fields generate nonlinear waves on ferrofluid interfaces, a model long-wave equation, to describe these phenomena is still lacking.
 Such a reduced-order (``low-dimensional'') model would provide deeper insight into the nonlinear wave dynamics and the mechanisms that sustain them \cite{KT07}.